theKashey/use-callback-ref/README.md

 All functions are tree shakable, but even together it's __less then 300b__.

 # API
+Some commands are hooks based, and returns the same refs/functions every render.
+But some are not.
+Probably you dont wont ever use `mergeRefs` instead of `useMergeRefs`.

 ## useRef API
+🤔 Use case: everytime you have to react to ref change

 API is 99% compatible with React `createRef` and `useRef`, and just adds another argument - `callback`, which would be called on __ref update__.

 - `createCallbackRef(callback)` - (aka React.createRef) would call provided callback when ref is changed.
-- `useRef(initialValue, callback)` - (aka React.useRef)would call provided callback when ref is changed.
+- `useCallbackRef(initialValue, callback)` - (aka React.useRef)would call provided callback when ref is changed.

 - `callback` in both cases is `callback(newValue, oldValue)`.
 Callback would not be called if newValue and oldValue is the same.